Skip to content

 Quick start

-From a directory containing your files and a .dirsql.toml:
+From any directory containing your files (no config needed):

 bash